Publish your local plan data

 adoption-statementarea-action-plancore-strategyfinancial-viability-studyinspectors-reportlocal-development-schemelocal-planlocal-plan-reviewpolicies-mapstrategic-flood-risk-assessmentstrategic-housing-market-assessmentsupplementary-planning-documentsustainability-apprasialsite-allocationsviability-assessmentsustainability-appraisal

 You can list more than one category, separated by a semi-colon ';' character.
-For example:

 local-planlocal-plan;core-strategy;site-allocations